PipedreamHQ/pipedream/COMPONENT-GUIDELINES.md

 ### Webhook Sources

+#### Hooks

+[Hooks]((COMPONENT-API.md#hooks)) are methods that are automatically invoked by Pipedream at different stages of the [component lifecycle](COMPONENT-API.md#component-lifecycle).
+Webhook subscriptions are typically created when components are instantiated or activated via the `activate()` hook, and deleted when components are deactivated or deleted via the `deactivate()` hook.

 #### Helper Methods

 Whenever possible, create methods in the app file to manage [creating and deleting webhook subscriptions](COMPONENT-API.md#hooks).

 | **Description**                         | **Method Name** |
 | --------------------------------------- | --------------- |